Aaron98990/ways-of-the-game/goals.md

 > - a player, substitute, substituted player, sent-off player or team official of the team that scored the goal; play is restarted with a direct free kick from the position of the extra person
 >
 > - an outside agent who interfered with play unless a goal results as outlined above in ‘Extra persons on the field of play’; play is restarted with a dropped ball
->   Law 3.9 Goal scored with an extra perso on the field of play
+>   Law 3.9 Goal scored with an extra person on the field of play

 If the ball goes into the goal but deflected off someone that enters the field of play to block the goal, the goal should generally stand.